MoneyLego/cosmos.network/content/articles/what-is-delegating.md

   - atom
 ---

-Blockchains that use staking, such as the Cosmos Hub, are primarely operated by a set of actors called [validators](/learn/faq/what-is-a-validator).
-The status of a validator (active or candidate), as well as its weight is established based on its amount of voting power.
-Voting power is obtained when ATOM are locked up in the process of staking, and must be granted to a validator or validator candidate.
-This is called delegating.
+Blockchains that use staking, such as the Cosmos Hub, are primarily operated by a set of actors called [validators](/learn/faq/what-is-a-validator).
+The status of a validator (active or candidate), as well as its weight, is established based on its amount of voting power.
+Voting power is obtained when ATOM are locked in the staking process and must be granted to a validator or validator candidate.
+This process is called delegating.

-In practice, delegating is done automatically when ATOM holders start staking.
-A single staking transaction needs to be sent for the whole proces of locking up ATOM and delegating to validator(s) via a [wallet].
-Users will generally only be asked for the amount of ATOM to stake and the validator(s) they want to delegate to.
-The Wallet will take care of the rest (i.e. generating and sending the transaction).
+In practice, delegating is automatic when ATOM holders start staking.
+A single staking transaction starts the process of locking up ATOM and delegating to one or more validators.
+Transactions are performed using a [Wallet].
+The transaction requires you to specify the amount of ATOM to stake and the validator or validators you want to delegate to.
+The Wallet takes care of the rest by generating and sending the transaction.

-Note that validators never obtain custody of the ATOM delegated to them.
+Validators never obtain custody of the ATOM delegated to them.
 There is no risk for validators to "steal" their delegators ATOM.
-However, there is a risk for delegated ATOM to be slashed should the validator they are delegated to misbehave.
-See [What are the risks associated with Staking] for more.
+However, there is a risk for delegated ATOM to be slashed if the validator they are delegated to misbehaves.
+See [What are the risks associated with Staking].